James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The tool also goes flat, and along with the narrow, cylindrical dustbin, it can reach deep under furniture better than any cordless vacuum I’ve tested.

-The caster wheels provide more precise control with steering the nozzle.
+The caster wheels provide more precise control when steering the nozzle.

 You could move it from side to side like a broom – something impossible with traditional cleaning heads.